Pacific Beach, Washington

 Pacific Beach is a census-designated place (CDP) in Grays Harbor County, Washington, United States.
 The population was 280 at the 2020 census, down from 291 at the 2010 census.
 Prior to 2010 it was part of the Moclips CDP.

 Geography

 Pacific Beach is located in western Grays Harbor County, along the Pacific Ocean.
 It is bordered to the north by Moclips and to the south by Joe Creek.
 The CDP includes the neighborhood of Highland Heights, north of Pacific Beach proper.
 State Route 109 passes through the CDP, leading north through Moclips 11 mi to its terminus at Taholah, and south 8 mi to Copalis Beach.
 Hoquiam is 25 mi to the southeast.

 According to the United States Census Bureau, the Pacific Beach CDP has a total area of 3.2 sqkm, of which 0.07 sqkm, or 2.07%, are water.

+Demographics

+Pacific Beach first appeared as a census designated place in the 2010 U.S. census formed from part of Moclips CDP.